thefrontside/bigtest/website/docs/interactors/2-built-in-dom.md

 <!--
 🧹👆
-Can we get a preview here? "some things in common" might be better as more specific.
+charles: Can we get a preview here? "some things in common" might be better as more specific.
 What are those things?
 Actions, which advance the state of your app, and filters which match on it and help you do things like make assertions

--->
+min: also the next page starts out with a very similar sentence so maybe we can rephrase this one -->